-Takes significant pride in performing quality work.
-Highly motivated by challenging goals and tasks, financial rewards, and/or recognition, and willing to work very hard to succeed.
-Very focused on understanding guidelines, following the rules and personal achievement.
+Takes pride in performing quality work.
+Motivated by challenging goals and tasks, financial reward, and/or recognition, and willing to work hard to succeed.
+Focused on understanding and following guidelines, personal achievement, and meeting or exceeding quality and production standards.